thisisqubika/react-native-template/README.md

 # How to use it

-The idea of this section is to explain how the template composition is the best and easiest to use when you try to use well formed arquitectures, especially using redux flow.
+The idea of this section is to explain how the template composition is the best and easiest to use when you try to use well-formed, arquitectures, especially using redux flow.

 The template follows a simple and convenient exporting pattern.
 The folder index exposes the resources, allowing to import all from the same path.

-With that in mind we are going to look at each folder to explain how to use it.
+With that in mind, we are going to look at each folder to explain how to use it.

 ## Components

 Components are the basic blocks of a react native application, but since we​​ aim to minimize development complexity, all the components are at the same nesting level.

 Another important thing is the use of propTypes to check the kind of data that your components need to work properly.
-If the component receives some data from others, the type of this props must be defined and in case you need it the default value of the property too.
+If the component receives some data from others, the type of these props must be defined and in case you need it the default value of the property too.

 ### Static resources: